Dooders/PyColi/README.md

 * `--time_steps` to change the number of simulation steps
 * `--grid_size_x` and `--grid_size_y` to change the size of the grid
-* `--consumption_rate` to change the rate at which the bacteria consume the nutrient
 * `--move_function` to change the movement function of the bacteria.
 See Move section below
 * `--placement` to change the initial placement of the bacteria (random or center)